Self-consistent secondary cosmic microwave background anisotropies and extragalactic foregrounds in the FLAMINGO simulations: Maps and power spectra

 To test the influence of bright-source masking on the recovered statistics, we perform a test using the Compton $y-y$ power spectrum.
 Specifically, we replace pixels with radio source flux densities greater than 7 mJy by the average of their nearest neighbors (as used by e.g. \citealt{Pearly_CIB_results, Websky_ref}).
 We repeat this test for maps of different resolutions, from $n_{\rm side}=512$ up to $n_{\rm side}=4096$.
 We find that for maps with a resolution higher than $n_{\rm side}=1024$ (corresponding to an angular resolution of 3.4 arcmin), the true $y-y$ power spectrum can be accurately recovered.
 We leave the investigation of the effects of different masking schemes on various statistics and their observational implications to a future study.

 Figure \ref{Clxxx_radio_143GHz_different_lambda_edd} shows the cross-correlation between radio point sources (after bright source removal) and other LSS tracers.
 The left panel shows the cross-correlation between tSZ and radio flux density.
-The FLAMINGO predictions are in relatively good agreement with those based on the maps from \citet{Sehgal_radio_SO_forecast}, while the WebSky model predicts a higher amplitude than the other curves.
+The FLAMINGO predictions broadly agree in shape with those based on the maps from \citet{Sehgal_radio_SO_forecast} and Websky, although with a higher amplitude compared to the other curves.
 The differences among the three $\lambda_{\rm Edd}$ cuts are relatively small, which is likely due to the removal of bright and massive sources which typically trace massive clusters that also dominate the tSZ signal.
-The predicted correlation coefficient\footnote{See its definition in Section \ref{sssec::feedback_dependencies_CIB_SED_varied}} values at $\ell=3000$ for radio-tSZ, $\rho^{y-\rm S_{143 ~GHz}}_{\ell=3000}$, are 0.007, 0.013, 0.006 for the $\lambda_{\rm Edd}<10^{-2}, 10^{-3} ~\textrm{and}~10^{-6}$ cases respectively, compared to 0.056 and 0.089 as predicted by \citet{Sehgal_2010} and the WebSky simulations.
+The predicted correlation coefficient\footnote{See its definition in Section \ref{sssec::feedback_dependencies_CIB_SED_varied}} values at $\ell=3000$ for radio-tSZ, $\rho^{y-\rm S_{143 ~GHz}}_{\ell=3000}$, are 0.19, 0.24, 0.11 for the $\lambda_{\rm Edd}<10^{-2}, 10^{-3} ~\textrm{and}~10^{-6}$ cases respectively, compared to 0.056 and 0.089 as predicted by \citet{Sehgal_2010} and the WebSky simulations.

 The right panel shows the cross-correlation between flux density and the CIB at 143 GHz (after bright source removal in the radio catalogues).
 Compared to the left panel, these curves are much smoother, as the CIB is more sensitive to more common, lower mass haloes, where the bright source cut has less of an impact.
 The lowest-$\lambda_{\rm Edd}$ case yields the lowest cross-correlation amplitude.
 This trend is likely driven by the fact that imposing a lower $\lambda_{\rm Edd}$ limit preferentially picks out relatively higher mass haloes which tend to have lower star formation activity due to environmental quenching and enhanced AGN feedback. correlation coefficient values at $\ell=3000$ for radio-CIB, $\rho^{\textrm{CIB}-\rm S_{143 ~GHz}}_{\ell=3000}$, are 0.056, 0.052, 0.023 for the $\lambda_{\rm Edd}<10^{-2}, 10^{-3} ~\textrm{and}~10^{-6}$ cases respectively, compared to 0.08 and 0.074 as predicted by \citet{Sehgal_2010} and the WebSky simulations.